-The Council's medium term financial plan (MTFP) for 2012/13 to 2014/15 delivers a balanced position after providing for significant funding reductions announced as part of the Comprehensive Spending Review in 2010 (covering 2011/12 to 2014/15) and subsequent detailed financial settlement.
-The plan does, however, include assumptions about anticipated resources from Central Government and Council Tax, inflation, service demand and the deliverability of planned savings.
+The Council's medium term financial plan (MTFP) for 2013/14 to 2015/16 delivers a balanced position after providing for significant funding reductions announced as part of the Comprehensive Spending Review in 2010 (covering 2011/12 to 2014/15) and subsequent detailed financial settlement.
+Recent announcements by the Government indicated that public sector funding will continue to be cut until at least 2016/17.
+The MTFP includes assumptions about anticipated resources from Central Government and Council Tax, inflation, service demand and the deliverability of planned savings.

-The government will introduce the Rates Retention Scheme (RRS) from April 2013 allowing Councils to retain a proportion of collected business rates.
-The specific details of the scheme are not expected until December 2012 along with the Revenue Support Grant settlement.
+The government has introduced a new Business Rates Retention Scheme (BRRS) from April 2013 allowing Councils to retain a proportion of collected business rates.
 This causes uncertainty as to the amount of resources available to the Council from 2013/14 onwards.
+The Council has created an earmarked reserve of £2m as at 31 March 2013 to address BRRS volatility.